kevinolega/callcentertrainingtips/_posts/2018-12-01-connect-interviewer.md

 This also allows me to ask the interviewer questions.

-What's a typicall workday here?
+What's a typical workday here?

 What do you think are the common traits of people who excel at this job?